 You can support our appeal:

-The next phase of work has begun this week and will be to construct the access, compound area and ramp into the canal bed, liaising with Natural England to mitigate ecological impacts and get ecology related licences in place.
-It’s also fundamental that the Trust liaises with the Environment Agency, discussing the possible environmental issues and extensive site investigation works that are to follow.
+31 May - the next phase of work has begun this week and will be to construct the access, compound area and ramp into the canal bed, liaising with Natural England to mitigate ecological impacts and get ecology related licences in place.

-In the afternoon of 25 May, Middlewich Town Mayor William Walmsley and Councillor Bernice Walmsley visited the breach.
-Accompanied by Andy Johnson and Ani Sutton, it was an opportunity for the members of the Middlewich Town Council to understand the extent of the breach, the environmental factors and to consider methods for preparation to fix it.
+25 May - Middlewich Town Mayor William Walmsley and Councillor Bernice Walmsley visited the breach.
+It was an opportunity for the council to understand the extent of the breach, the environmental factors and to consider methods for fixing it.
 Recently, the Trust has received contact from Member of Parliament for Congleton, Fiona Bruce MP, who has shown an interest in visiting the site later in the year.

-We're continuously monitoring the wildlife to make sure we protect the birds and creatures that live along the canal from any danger or possible threat while repairs are ongoing.
+11 May - we're continuously monitoring the wildlife to make sure we protect the birds and creatures that live along the canal while repairs are ongoing.

 Lastly, the current target is to mobilise the entire area for major repair works to begin in mid-June.

-26 April – On Tuesday 24 April, our staff met with local fundraisers to see how they can support local fundraising efforts.
-Having experienced this serious breach on the Middlewich Branch, its provided a fantastic opportunity to support other local fundraisers who need the help in their respective areas.
+6 April – our staff met with local fundraisers to see how they can support local fundraising efforts.

 Due to badger setts on the opposite embankment, we'll face significant constraints on delivery of materials.
-The main active badger sett is not directly affected by the breach repairs itself, but is close to the access route and western section of lining.
 It means we will need a disturbance licence.
 We’re installing cameras to monitor any badger activity and applying for necessary licences.

-17th April - We provided a live broadcast on the morning show of BBC Radio Stoke.
+17 April - BBC Radio Stoke had a live broadcast from the breach.
 This included details of how the breach has impacted the local community and the range of different canal and towpath users.
-In addition, thanks was given to everyone who had offered support of volunteering and contributions to the fundraising appeal.

 4 April - the Canal & River Trust's chief executive, Richard Parry, visited the breach to meet with the engineers, project manager and our contractors to see how the plans for works are progressing.